-Take turns checking in daily with your spouse.
+Take turns checking in daily with your partner via email, text, phone call (!) or face time.
 This can be a short (5 minutes is okay) check in to hold each other accountable and connect or a longer conversation.
-Together pray the prayers you wrote above.

 "Faith is the theological virtue by which we believe in God and believe all that he has said and revealed to us, and that the Holy Church proposes for our belief, because he is truth itself.
 By faith 'Man freely commits his entire self to God.'
 For this reason the believer seeks to know and do God's will."
 (CCC 1814)